You are viewing a DELETED record.

-Potato was genetically modified to over express the glucose-6-phosphate translocator leading to an increase in starch
+Potato was genetically modified to over express the glucose-6-phosphate translocator leading to an increase in starch content in potato tubers.

-The term Recipient organism refers to an organism (either already modified or non-modified) that was subjected to genetic modification, whereas Parental organisms refers to those that were involved in cross breeding or cell fusion.
+The term “Recipient organism” refers to an organism (either already modified or non-modified) that was subjected to genetic modification, whereas “Parental organisms” refers to those that were involved in cross breeding or cell fusion.

 - Agrobacterium-mediated DNA transfer